-The TPS65987D reverse current protection has two modes of operation: Comparator mode and Ideal Diode Mode.
+The TPS65987DDJ reverse current protection has two modes of operation: Comparator Mode and Ideal Diode Mode.
 Both modes disable the power switch in cases of reverse current.
 The comparator protection mode is enabled when the switch is operating as a source, while the ideal diode protection is enabled while operating as a sink.

-In the Comparator mode of reverse current protection, the power switch is allowed to behave resistively until the current reaches then amount calculated by Equation 1 and then blocks reverse current from VBUS to PP_HV.
+In the Comparator mode of reverse current protection, the power switch is allowed to behave resistively until the current reaches the amount calculated in Equation 1 and then blocks reverse current from VBUS to PP_HV.
 Figure 8-11 shows the diode behavior of the switch with comparator mode enabled.